n3d1117/book-manager/project-report.md

 ```

 ### Mutation Testing
 Mutation testing with [PIT](https://pitest.org) has also been used in the project, taking advantage of the **STRONGER** mutators group and a treshold of 100% (all mutants must be killed for the build to pass).
-The same classes that were excluded from code coverage have been excluded as well from mutation testing, for the same reasons.
+The following classes have been excluded from mutation testing:

+* Domain model classes
+* All Swing and UI related classes, as they are not meant to be tested with PIT
+* `MongoRepositoryFactory`, a concrete factory implementation with no logic in it

 However, those *hybrid* tests that were considered integration tests (for the repositories and transaction manager) were included in mutation testing as well.

 Mutation testing is disabled by default, and can be enabled by adding the `mutation-testing` profile to the Maven `verify` command:
 ```bash